-This article breaks down the 6 things you can do to record videos on your Phone.
-Included in this article is a checklist that not only has these 6 tips, but 3 additional ones, giving you 9 total items to help rock your YouTube!
+This article breaks down the 6 things you can do to make music videos on your phone.
+I made a checklist that not only has these 6 tips, but 3 additional ones, giving you 9 total items to help rock your YouTube!
 Make sure to snag the checklist here so you are always prepared.

 These tips work for both iPhone and Android so no worries on which one you need.
 As long as you have a camera and microphone you are ready to start!